 So who were those civic-minded people who founded and supported the Fairmount Park Art Association (now the Association for Public Art) and established the earliest percent for art programs in the United States?

 Founded in 1872, the aPA was from its inception dedicated to the integration of art and urban planning.
 This was a citizen’s movement and a membership organization, not a governmental program, a distinction that holds to this day.
-In their early 20s, founders Henry Fox and Charles Howell enticed a group of pioneering trustees and subscribers from all walks of life—immigrants and natives, merchants, entrepreneurs, lawyers, arts professionals and collectors— to support their new organization.
+In their early 20s, founders Henry Fox and Charles Howell enticed a group of pioneering trustees and subscribers from all walks of life—merchants, entrepreneurs, lawyers, arts professionals and collectors— to support their new organization.

 They held the common belief that placing works of art in public spaces would enable people of all classes to share equally in a public trust.
 Somewhat familiar?
 The aPA became the beneficiary to public-spirited Ellen Phillips Samuel’s residuary estate following her death in 1913.
 Although she could not serve on the all-male Board, Samuel was an active member of the Fairmount Park Art Association and a philanthropic supporter of many local cultural activities.
 Her bequeath was said to be one of the largest bequests of its kind in the country at the time.
 Samuel left us two rather extraordinary directives: first, to spend only the interest on the endowment, not the principal.
 Second, she asked that the aPA put advertisements in international newspapers to attract for exhibition the work of a wide range of artists who might be commissioned to create new sculptures for Philadelphia’s Fairmount Park.
 What thoughtful and expansive foresight!

-Few people know that an artists’ movement in Philadelphia instigated the percent for art programs in the United States.
+Few people know that an artists’ movement in Philadelphia instigated the first two percent for art programs in the United States in 1959.
 In 1957, the local chapter of Artists Equity asked their lawyer Raymond Speiser, himself an art collector, to help establish a percent for art program for private development.
 Speiser called upon his friend, the architect Louis Kahn, to join him in this mission to invite Michael von Moschzisker, a writer and then Chairman of Philadelphia’s Redevelopment Authority, to cocktails at the Philadelphia College of Art.

 Over cocktails, Speiser and Kahn convinced him of the merits of setting aside funds for fine arts on redeveloped properties.
 In 1958, von Moschzisker pleaded his case to the National Conference of Editorial Writers, where the idea gained national exposure; and in 1959, the Redevelopment Authority’s percent for art requirement went into effect.
 Simultaneously, Benton Spruance, a printmaker and President of Artists’ Equity, and his sculptor friend Joseph Greenberg approached Henry W. Sawyer III, a lawyer, City Councilman and civil rights crusader, who was also on the Board of the aPA.
 All of these protagonists knew one another, as you might imagine.